About the course

 The MSt in Classical Hebrew Studies lasts for one teaching year, namely from October to June.
 While it is a master’s degree in its own right, and may be taken by those with no future study plans beyond that point, it is designed especially for those with a basic knowledge of Biblical Hebrew (perhaps learned as part of a Theological or Biblical Studies degree) who wish to extend and deepen their linguistic and textual competence as a preparation for research.

-You will sit two compulsory three-hour examinations (one on prepared and unprepared Biblical texts and the other on history and literature) and also choose two others on such subjects as Hebrew language, textual criticism, epigraphy, Aramaic, and Dead Sea Scrolls.
+You will take two compulsory papers, one on biblical texts and the other on history and literature.
+You will also choose two others on such subjects as Hebrew language, textual criticism, epigraphy, Aramaic, and Dead Sea Scrolls.

 Within these constraints, the course offers considerable flexibility to suit your individual interests and needs.
 For instance, the texts selected for study can be varied from year to year, while the optional papers may, with permission, be on any relevant subject.
 A substantial part of the course may therefore be directed towards a possible future research topic.